pscore23/COS_Py_Sc/README.md

 # Note

 It may take some time for the number of unread messages to be reflected.
-Therefore, there may be a slight delay in updating the display, but rest assured that this is not a bug, etc :)
+Therefore, there may be a slight delay in updating the display, but rest assured that this is not a bug, etc.
+If you have any questions, please feel free to ask me anytime :)

 # Author

-作成情報を列挙する

-* 作成者
-* 所属
+* GitHub - pscore23
-* E-mail
+* Skype: pscore23

 # License

-"confirmation_of_survival" is under [MIT license] (https://en.wikipedia.org/wiki/MIT_License)
+"COS_Py_Sc" is under [MIT license] (https://en.wikipedia.org/wiki/MIT_License)